-As of March 31, 2019, we have approximately \$51.5 million of cash and cash equivalents.
-Given our current development plans, we anticipate cash resources will be sufficient to fund our operations into the second quarter of 2020, and we have no committed sources of additional capital at this time.
+As of June 30, 2019, we have approximately \$43.6 million of cash and cash equivalents.
+Given our current development plans, along with the \$45.0 million in gross proceeds from the July 2019 private placement, we anticipate cash resources will be sufficient to fund our operations into the first half of 2021.
+We currently do not have any committed sources of additional capital at this time.
 The forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses could vary materially and adversely as a result of a number of factors.
 We have based our estimates on assumptions that may prove to be wrong, and our expenses could prove to be significantly higher than we currently anticipate.
 Management does not know whether additional financing will be on terms favorable or acceptable to us when needed, if at all.
 If adequate additional funds are not available when required, or if we are unsuccessful in entering into partnership agreements for further development of our product candidates, management may need to curtail its development efforts and planned operations.

-\We need to raise additional capital to fund our operations.
+We need to raise additional capital to fund our operations.
 The manner in which we raise any additional funds may affect the value of your investment in our common stock.

 Until such time, if ever, as we can generate substantial revenue, we may finance our cash needs through a combination of equity offerings, debt financings and license and collaboration agreements.
-As of March 31, 2019, we have incurred approximately \$579.8 million of accumulated deficit and had approximately \$51.5 million of cash and cash equivalents.
-Given our current development plans, we anticipate that our current cash resources will be sufficient to fund our operations into the second quarter of 2020.
+As of June 30, 2019, we have incurred approximately \$594.4 million of accumulated deficit and had approximately \$43.6 million of cash and cash equivalents.
+Given our current development plans, along with the \$45.0 million in gross proceeds from the July 2019 private placement, we anticipate that our current cash resources will be sufficient to fund our operations into the first half of 2021.
 However, changes may occur that would consume our existing capital prior to then, including expansion of the scope of, and/or slower than expected progress of, our research and development efforts and changes in governmental regulation.
 Actual costs may ultimately vary from our current expectations, which could materially impact our use of capital and our forecast of the period of time through which our financial resources will be adequate to support our operations.

-In addition to above factors, our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, competitive and technical advances, costs associated with the development of our product candidates, our ability to secure partnering arrangements, and costs of filing, prosecuting, defending and enforcing our intellectual property rights.
+In addition to the factors above, our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, competitive and technical advances, costs associated with the development of our product candidates, our ability to secure partnering arrangements, and costs of filing, prosecuting, defending and enforcing our intellectual property rights.
 If we exhaust our capital reserves more quickly than anticipated, regardless of the reason, and we are unable to obtain additional financing on terms acceptable to us or at all, we will be unable to proceed with development of some or all of our product candidates on expected timelines and will be forced to prioritize among them.